gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+- New user to database method added
+- User Profile Page added
+- Details from existing user bookings added for user profile

 Q2.
 What am I planning to work on next?
+- Testing web pages routing
+- Additional design changes to all the pages
+- Navigation bar design

 Q3.
 What tasks are blocked waiting on another team member?
  - N/A